cdisc-org/DataExchange-ODM-LinkML/docs/ItemRef.md

       the ItemGroupDef with Repeat="Yes".'
     from_schema: http://www.cdisc.org/ns/odm/v2.0
     rank: 1000
-    alias: Repeat
+    alias: repeat
     owner: ItemRef
     domain_of:
     - ItemRef
     range: YesOnly
-  Other:
+  other:
-    name: Other
+    name: other
     description: Flag to indicate that the Item represents "other" content added to an ItemGroup.
     comments: